working-group-two/wgtwo.com/blog/2023-02-07-kcme-release/index.md

   caption="Agricultural illustration, courtesy [Sakaue Co.
 Ltd.](https://sakaue-farm.co.jp/business/)"
   src={require("!file-loader!./sakaue-sm.png").default}
   />

+With KCME-WG2’s sXGP services, the customer has established a stable communication network across hundreds of different locations, even in areas that are not well-covered by national mobile network operators.
+This has enabled the implementation of Agricultural DX (digital technology to improve the efficiency and productivity of agricultural operations) within the same sXGP network.

 Said Erlend Prestgard, CEO, Working Group Two:
 > “We are excited to team up with KCME to jointly develop the market for private networks in Japan.
 By lowering the cost, reducing complexity, and speeding up the time to market, we can truly contribute to a differentiated solution in Japan.
 Utilizing a variety of spectrum options across multiple generations of telecommunications and multi-tenancy on AWS, we can support a wide range of customer needs,"